 The price breakdown shown above is for a single garage.

-A double garage with a 3-layer system and new decking usually costs around £2000.00 inc VAT
+A double garage with a 3-layer system and new decking usually costs around £3000.00 inc VAT.

-Here is the approximate cost of the materials:
+Here is the approximate cost of the materials for a single roof:

 Waste disposal, decking, fascias, guttering, building control notification etc as extras if needed.

-Below is a video showing how this material is secured to the roof:
+Below is a video showing how fibreglass is secured to a typical flat roof:

-Material cost – below is a list of materials needed for a single garage flat roof, along with prices:
+Material cost – below you’ll find a list of the materials required to replace a single garage flat roof, along with prices:

 Trims and baton – £100 +vat